netlify/netlify-dev-plugin/src/functions-templates/README.md

 ## note to devs

+place new templates here and our CLI will pick it up. currently only works for single file `.js` templates.

+## why place it in this separate folder

-place new templates here and our CLI will pick it up. we dont colocate this inside `src/commands/functions` because oclif will think it's a new command.
+we dont colocate this inside `src/commands/functions` because oclif will think it's a new command.

 ## future dev thoughts